taikoxyz/taiko-geth/README.md

 * Fast CPU with 4+ cores
 * 16GB+ RAM
-* High Performance SSD with at least 1TB free space
+* High-Performance SSD with at least 1TB of free space
 * 25+ MBit/sec download Internet service

 ### Full node on the main Ethereum network

 By far the most common scenario is people wanting to simply interact with the Ethereum
 network: create accounts; transfer funds; deploy and interact with contracts.
-For this particular use-case the user doesn't care about years-old historical data, so we can sync quickly to the current state of the network.
+For this particular use case, the user doesn't care about years-old historical data, so we can sync quickly to the current state of the network.
 To do so:

 ```shell